mozilla/openbadges-backpack/README.md

     http://localhost:8888

+<a id="vagrant-trouble"></a>
+:warning: Some developers have been having trouble with vagrant, and don't use it any more.
+Vagrant support may be out of date.

 ### The hard way

 1. Setup a MySQL database.
 Create a database and a user with full privileges on